djalbat/highmark-yapp/README.md

 ## Introduction

 Highmark is a document preparation system inspired by [Markdown](https://en.wikipedia.org/wiki/Markdown) and [TeX](https://en.wikipedia.org/wiki/TeX).
-There are several packages in the distribution, of which only the CLI tool is needed by end users.
+There are several packages in the distribution.
-All of the other packages are likely only of interest to prospective developers.

 - [Highmark-CLI](https://github.com/djalbat/highmark-cli) Highmark's CLI tool.
 - [Highmark Yapp](https://github.com/djalbat/highmark-yapp) Highmark with Yapp listings.
 - [Highmark Fonts](https://github.com/djalbat/highmark-fonts) Computer Modern fonts for Highmark.
 - [Highmark Client](https://github.com/djalbat/highmark-clieet) Highmark's bundled client for viewing HTML.
 - [Highmark Markdown](https://github.com/djalbat/highmark-markdown) Highmark's Markdown and Markdown Style languages.

+Only the CLI tool is needed by end users.
+All of the other packages are likely only of interest to prospective developers.

 ## Installation